 The stage of cancer describes how far it has spread.
 The outlook (prognosis) for children with retinoblastoma depends, to some extent, on the cancer’s stage.
 The stage is also an important factor in choosing treatment.

-Retinoblastoma is staged based on the results of eye exams, imaging tests, and any biopsies that were done.
-These tests are described in “How is retinoblastoma diagnosed?”
+Retinoblastoma is staged based on the results of eye exams, imaging tests, and any tests that were done, which are described in Tests for Retinoblastoma.

 A staging system is a standard way for your child’s cancer care team to sum up how far a cancer has spread.
 Doctors use staging systems to predict the outlook for saving the child’s vision, as well as for survival and the likelihood that certain treatments will be effective.